olivergo7/MMCS-VD/README.md

-# Enhancing Vulnerability Detection via Multi-modal Fusion and Meta-Learning
+# MMCS-VD: LLM-Enhanced Multimodal Feature Fusion with Meta-Learning for Code Vulnerability Detection

 ## Overview
 This repository contains the code for the paper **"Enhancing Vulnerability Detection via Multi-modal Fusion and Meta-Learning"**.